PureStorage-OpenConnect/openstack-docs/source/appendices/section_support.rst

 Community support is available through the 'code' slack channel: https://code-purestorage.slack.com/.

-All documentation for Pure Storage's drivers for OpenStack are contained in this Deployment Operations Guide.
+All documentation for Everpure's drivers for OpenStack are contained in this Deployment Operations Guide.
 A link to the most current version can always be found at http://support.purestorage.com/Solutions/Openstack/.

-The Pure Storage OpenStack team presently intends to provide maintenance of the three most recently released versions of OpenStack.
+The Everpure OpenStack team presently intends to provide maintenance of the three most recently released versions of OpenStack.
 For example, during Xena development, all code that is part of the Ussuri, Train and Victoria official branches are supported.
 Upon Xena release, direct